 In the meantime, keep scrolling for a FAQ (including current information about ANYTOWN), virtual community programs, and resources for parents, guardians and students.

 Yes!
 All staff members are working remotely and can be reached directly via email and phone.

 What is the status of ANYTOWN?

-Regretfully, we have decided to cancel ANYTOWN Session I (originally scheduled for June 21 – June 26).
+Regretfully, we have decided to cancel ANYTOWN 2020.
 This was not an easy decision to make.
 However, with all things considered, we feel this decision is in everyone’s best interest.
-It would be difficult, if not impossible, to conduct an in-person ANYTOWN session so soon after restrictions have been relaxed while ensuring the safety of our delegates, our volunteers, and our staff.
+It would be difficult, if not impossible, to conduct an in-person ANYTOWN session this summer while ensuring the safety of our delegates, our volunteers, and our staff.